-- View onerous effects table Shows tabbed and sorted results for all chosen influences at nodes that are visible, with the most onerous result shown in the first row of the table.
+❑ View onerous effects table Shows tabbed and sorted results for all chosen influences at nodes that are visible, with the most onerous result shown in the first row of the table.
 Displayed results can be filtered by subsequently selecting features or mesh objects of interest.
-For more information see Onerous Effects Table below. - Create loading patterns To run a Vehicle Load Optimisation analysis with optimised loading select this check box, selecting either the All chosen influences option, which generates loads and loadcases for all chosen influences; or the Most onerous option, where for each influence attribute the loads and loadcases are only generated for the influence assignment that gives the most onerous effect.
-For both options, loading entries are created in the Attributes treeview and an entry is created in the Analyses Treeview under the corresponding VLO Run.
-To visualise the loading patterns a loadcase must be set active and appropriate loading visualisation settings made. - The Analysis name provided creates an appropriate entry in the Analyses Treeview.
+For more information see Onerous Effects Table below.

+- □ Create loading patterns To run a Vehicle Load Optimisation analysis with optimised loading select this check box, selecting either the All chosen influences option, which generates loads and loadcases for all chosen influences; or the Most onerous option, where for each influence attribute the loads and loadcases are only generated for the influence assignment that gives the most onerous effect.
+For both options, loading entries are created in the Attributes the corresponding VLO Run.
+To visualise the loading patterns a loadcase must be set active and appropriate loading visualisation settings made. - □ Create envelopes When 'Create loading patterns' is selected this option becomes available.
+Envelopes can be created By design case or By influence and design case. - □ The Analysis name provided creates an appropriate entry in the Analyses Treeview.
 Note that an analysis can contain up to 1000 VLO Runs.
-Separate user-defined analysis entries can be created to hold different VLO Runs using the 'New' analysis option on the drop-down menu for the Analysis entry, but for speed of solving, note that it is more beneficial to have all VLO Runs contained within one analysis. - The Vehicle Load Optimisation Name is used to identify each VLO Run.
+Separate user-defined analysis entries can be created to hold different VLO Runs using the 'New' analysis option on the drop-down menu for the Analysis entry, but for speed of solving, note that it is more beneficial to have all VLO Runs contained within one analysis. - □ The Vehicle Load Optimisation Name is used to identify each VLO Run.
 Short names are recommended since VLO Run names are used to create filenames that also include the influence name and coordinate and element details, and if collectively this is too long, the Windows path limit of 260 characters may be exceeded.
-See File and folder naming in LUSAS for details.

-• When the OK button is pressed LUSAS will carry out the influence surfaces analysis and run a vehicle load optimisation analysis based on the country design code selected.
+See File and folder naming in LUSAS for details. - □ When the OK button is pressed LUSAS will carry out the influence surfaces analysis and run a vehicle load optimisation analysis based on the country design code selected.
 The results from the analysis will be loaded into the LUSAS model in readiness for the model to be solved using the Solve Now button on the main toolbar.

-When the model is solved for any selected onerous vehicle loading arranegments, the results from the analysis will be seen in the relevant Vehicle Load Optimisation = entry in the Analyses $\bigcirc$ Treeview.
+When the model is solved for any selected onerous vehicle loading arranegments, the results from the analysis will be seen in the relevant Vehicle Load Optimisation = entry in the Analyses \bigcirc Treeview.

 - For models with numerous influence assignments of the same type, potentially un-necessary load generation can be avoided, and solution time can be saved, by ensuring that 'Create loading patterns' is not selected on the main VLO dialog, to allow for only the most onerous loading patterns to be created from the subsequent VLO onerous results table listings. - The time taken to evaluate critical vehicle loading effects for a structure depends upon the design code in use; the types and numbers of vehicles to be considered; the number of lanes; whether any remaining areas exist after lane loading is positioned according to particular design codes; the number of spans; the mesh size; the values used for longitudinal and transverse load increments; whether one-way or two-way vehicle direction is specified; and the number of influence points to be evaluated.
-A good assessment of the time that will be required to evaluate a particular loading scheme for a large number of influence point to be evaluated and factoring by the number of influences required.
+A good assessment of the time that will be required to evaluate a particular loading scheme for a large number of influence points can be achieved by initially timing how long it takes for just one influence point to be evaluated and factoring by the number of influences required.